Three-velocity coalescing ballistic annihilation: Properties of

 We will derive some elementary, but useful properties of the function $g$ from \eqref{eq:g}.
 It will be helpful for presenting our arguments to distinguish $p_c$ from its claimed formula in \thref{thm:sc}.
 So, we introduce the term

-With this notation, the first part of \thref{thm:sc} could be restated as $p_c = p_*$ for all TCBA.
+Note that the denominator is positive as it can be rearranged as $4-(a+b) - (3-(a+b))\alpha$.
+With the notation of $p_*$, the first part of \thref{thm:sc} could be restated as $p_c = p_*$ for all TCBA.
 Note that $p_*$ is derived by solving the equation $g(u,1) =0$.
 In some sense this corresponds to finding the transition point for $q$ being a root of $1-q$ to being a root of $g(p,q(p))$ seen in Figure~\ref{fig:q}.
 We record the fact that $p_*$ is the unique such solution in the following lemma.

 \begin{lemma} \thlabel{lem:p*} $u=p_*$ is the unique solution to $g(u,1) =0$. \end{lemma} \begin{proof} It is easily checked that $g(p_*,1)=0$.
 Moreover, since $g$ is linear in $u$, it follows that this solution is unique. \end{proof}